-Students are required to upload their work on Canvas AND, where required, present it in during the tutorial in the virtual room.
+Students are required to upload their work on Canvas AND, where required, present it in during the tutorial.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.